A warm welcome

 Recently refurbished, the rooms make for a comfortable and practical place to balance life’s personal and academic sides.
-There is room for up to 49 boys in McNabb & Tait and rooms are comfortable, modern and colourful.
-Younger boys share, usually two to a room, while the older boys have single rooms, some with en-suite facilities and all recently refurbished in the last few years.
+There is room for up to 52 boys in McNabb & Tait and rooms are comfortable, modern and colourful.
+Younger boys share, between two and four to a room, while the older boys have single or twin rooms, some with en-suite facilities and all recently refurbished in the last few years.

 All of the facilities of the school, including the gymnasium, swimming pool, tennis courts and the school art studios are virtually on the doorstep, ready for the girls to make the most of.
 The property itself boasts a movie and games room, a large common room, study areas, an ample number of individual shower rooms and baths, as well as a kitchen-diner (ideal for snacking and socialising in the evening).